Root Canals

-Performing a root canal treatment for the purpose of retaining a tooth in the mouth if its nerve dies or abscesses a root canal is a last resort.
+Performing a root canal treatment for the purpose of retaining a tooth in the mouth after its nerve has died or an abscess has developed, a root canal is a last resort.
 In fact a tooth is the only organ or tissue in the body that is not “amputated” when it dies.

 Dr. Sarkissian's blog shows a series of illustrations of a root canal treatment, when it becomes necessary and how it is properly performed.